The First Day of School is Thursday, September 7, 2023!

 Bake Sale/Concessions Committee: Organizes bake sales throughout the year, especially during local elections (when the school is used as a polling place) and during Tenstock, on Valentine’s Day, during STEAM Fair, and at the school science fair.

 Chess Committee: Assists the PS 10 Chess Club & Team in building the chess program at PS10, including in classroom teaching, hosting tournaments, and promoting chess at PTA events.
 The PS 10 Chess Club & Team is an afterschool program that meets every Wednesday to prepare for local city, state, and national competitions.
 With beginner, advanced, and team groupings, the goal of the team is for all PS 10 players to experience the joy and social/educational benefits of learning and playing chess.
 Those interested in the program can sign up at PS10chess.com.

 Class Parent Committee: Each class has one or more parent volunteers who help teachers communicate with the other families in the class and help plan in-class events.
 The class parents act as liaisons between parents and the PTA, passing on important information, and help recruit volunteers to assist with Teacher Appreciation Feasts held on parent-teacher conference days.

 Communications Committee: Produces the PTA’s email Newsflash, assists with marketing PS10 events in print and social media, and keeps the website up to date.
-We are looking for writers, graphic designers, web designers, and photographers.
-Graphic designers are especially needed!
+We are looking for writers, graphic & web designers, social media specialists, and photographers.

 Development, Grant Writing, and Fundraising Committee: Spearheads the PTA’s direct appeal efforts to raise funds from parents and from corporate sponsors in the community.
 Works with the administration to identify the school’s needs and to write grant applications.